Russrule/alx-zero_day/README.md

-My first readme for the real course that gives scoresMy first readme for the real course that gives scores
+My first readme for the real course that gives scores